yemifalokun/predicting-weight-loss/README.md

 ### Project Title

-Creation of Machine Learning models that can be used to predict weight loss using exercise and dietary information for use by stakeholders that want to understand the features that are key for weight loss
+Creation of Machine Learning models that can be used to predict weight loss using exercise and dietary information for use by stakeholders that want to understand the features that are key for weight loss.

 **Author**